 One of the many advantages of using flash memory for camcorders is that it involves no moving parts...

 Hard drives ...
 Which use a mechanical arm that reads and writes to a rapidly revolving disc.

 DVDs or Mini DVDs ...
 The DVD is a solid-state medium but the camcorder must use an intricate disc drive and a precise laser system to Read/Write to it.

 Some of the only drawbacks with flash memory cards or sticks are...

 Flash memory is subject to what is called "Memory Wear".

 Flash memory is essentially a collection of tiny capacitors that are charged and discharged continuously as data is written or retrieved from memory.

-The insulating layer is extremely thin and the process of charging and discharging (reading/writing/erasing) will eventually burn a hole in the material and this is called "memory wear".
+The insulating layer is extremely thin and the process of charging and discharging (reading/writing/erasing) will eventually burn a hole in the material.

 Most flash memory is guaranteed to withstand about 100,000 P/E cycles before the memory wear begins to affect the data integrity.

 So...
-Just remember that… At that point the memory stick or card will start to malfunction or fail.
+Just remember that… Because at that point the memory stick or card will start to malfunction or fail.